csc301-fall2014/DAOExample/README.md

 # Data Access Object

 This repo is an example of the DAO (Data Access Object) design pattern in the context of Exercise 1.
-It is very similar to what we talked about in class on Sept 29.
+It is very similar to what we talked about in class during week 4.

 ## DAO